Juantantan/MandelbrotExplorer/Readme.md

 that parallel compute functionality was not fully mature in Vulkan.
 OpenCL might even still be the most direct and efficient api to use to do highly recursive parallel compute operations without having to write too much bolierplate code.
 I may not attempt to rewrite this code using the Vulkan API but would be interested if others do.
-I have gone through an excellnt Vulkan learning reference twice and still find it hard to understand at the lowest level when compared to OpenCL.
+I have gone through an excellent Vulkan learning reference twice and still find it hard to understand at the lowest level when compared to OpenCL.
 One great aspect of the Vulkan API, is that it has been adopted by the major GPU verndors and is as a result able to compete with their other APIs or API wrappers.
-It is intersting to read about CUDA and DirectX, OpenCL and OpenGL and then to compare them with Vulkan across different types of implementations and different vendor hardware.
+It is intersting to read about NVIDIA's CUDA and Microsoft's DirectX, OpenCL and OpenGL and then to compare them with Vulkan across different types of implementations and different vendor hardware.
 Vulkan is increasingly being used for writing game graphics engines.
 The boilerplate code takes a long time to write but once done, it seems a very effifient API to use to write all sorts of graphical (and hopefully compute) intensive software.

 ## Licensing
 Ths project base code is licensed under the GNU GENERAL PUBLIC LICENSE version 3.0: